GaloisInc/saw-training/Pointers.rst

   :end-before: // END MINMAX

-However, the ordering of the modifications to memory and the comparisons of values can be tricky to get right.
-Instead of using a C program as the specification, this section will use a specification written in a language called Cryptol.
+However, the ordering of the modifications to memory and the comparisons of values can be tricky to get right in C. Instead of using a C program as the specification, this section will use a specification written in a language called Cryptol.

 .. _min-max-cryptol: